Soh9l/coherent_speech/README.md

 Connect with me on [Linkedin](https://www.linkedin.com/in/mohd-sohel-qureshi/)!

 ## Acknowledgements

+Special Thanks to [LabLab.ai](https://lablab.ai/)🚀 Team for the opportunity.

-This app was made during the Cohere AI Hackathon, in which Cohere and Lablab.ai offered access to Cohere Classify and Generate APIs for novel uses.
-Thank you to both groups for their assistance and mentorship.
+This app was made during the Semantic Search AI Hackathon, in which [Lablab.ai](https://lablab.ai/)🚀 offered access to Cohere Generate APIs on trail basis for hackathon purpose only.